Taur1/nCore-addon-javitott/README.md

 SECURITY
 --------
-The configuration is not stored in a database.
+Configuration credentials are not stored in the administration database.
+The administration database stores only manifest metadata and usage information.

 The nCore username, nCore password and TorBox API key are stored inside an AES-256-GCM encrypted configuration token.